hmc-alpaqa/metrinome/README.md

 code within that directory will be converted.
 The recursive flag (-r) can also be used to convert all files in a given directory *or any of its subdirectories*.

+Note - Language Support:

+The REPL current supports C/C++ (using clang6), Java (JDK13), and Python 3.
+However, only a subset of Python 3 keywords / features are supported: assignment, expressions (e.g. 'a + b'), if/else/elif, return, while, and with (NOTE: this does not include list/dictionary comprehensions, lambda expressions, or try/catch/raise).

 Usage:
 convert \<file-like>